-Enclosed you will find a copy of a Substandard and Blight Study as prepared for Tim Plate by Marvin Planning Consultants.
-This study is for approximately 1.28 acres of property in central Grand Island located south of Memorial Drive and east of Vine Street.
+Enclosed you will find a copy of a Substandard and Blight Study as prepared for Fred Hoppe by Marvin Planning Consultants.
+This study is for approximately 28.42 acres of property in northeast Grand Island located west of the Central Nebraska Railroad tracks and between Capital Avenue and 12th Street (extended).
 The study as prepared and submitted indicates that this property could be considered blighted and substandard.
 The full study is attached for your review and consideration.

-Mr. Plate has submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
-Mr. Plate has owned this property since 2007.
-In 2008 he subdivided the property to create a third lot with the property toward the back of this area.
-This lot is buildable, but the cost to extend sewer and water to serve the property has prevented development.
-If the blight and substandard designation is approved, a TIF application will be submitted for residential development on the back lot with the TIF proceeds paying for the costs associated with the extension of sewer and water.
+Fred Hoppe has submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
+If the blight and substandard designation is approved, a TIF application will likely be submitted for residential development on the property.
 The decision on whether to declare an area blighted and substandard is entirely within the jurisdiction of the City Council with a recommendation from the Planning Commission.

 The question before Council will be whether to send the study to the Planning Commission for its review and feedback.
 If the item is not sent to the Planning Commission, the Council cannot declare the area blighted and substandard.
-Planning Commission will meet May 3, and would have a recommendation ready following that meeting.
+Planning Commission will meet May 2, and would have a recommendation ready following that meeting.

 Once an area has been declared blighted and substandard, the CRA can accept redevelopment proposals for the area that might, or might not, include an application for Tax Increment Financing.
-Should this be approved, you can anticipate that Mr. Plate will submit an application for TIF to assist with the costs associated with fully developing this property.
+Should this be approved, you can anticipate that Mr. Hoppe will submit an application for TIF to assist with the costs associated with fully developing his property contained within the boundaries of the study.